ALIMENTARY SYSTEM

 7.2 Interneurons

 I1, I2, I3 and I6 are unbranched bipolar cells.
 I1 cells make electrical synapses with the somatic neurons RIPL/R and synapse onto MC neurons.
-I4 has two processes that grow anteriorly.
 I5 is a fairly complex cell, the processes of which make a circle within the pharyngeal nerve ring.
-All of these neurons except for I4 have free subcuticular endings that may have proprioceptive function.
+All of these neurons except for I4 have free subcuticular endings that may have proprioceptive function (Cook et al., 2019).
 See PharynxAtlas for more details.

-MC neurons are a pair of bipolar cells situated within the anterior bulb that innervate pm4 (L. Avery pers. comm.).
+MC neurons are a pair of bipolar cells situated within the anterior bulb that make chemical synapses exclusively onto marginal cells (Cook et al., 2019).
 The motor-interneuron, MI, is a single unipolar cell situated in the dorsal side of the anterior bulb and synapses onto both muscle and other neurons.
 The neurosecretory-motor neurons NSML and NSMR send out branches that form varicosities and contain mixed-sized vesicles (PhaFIG 9).
 The two main processes of the NSMs run in close apposition to the pseudocoelom over most of their length and form some release sites towards this space.
 NSMs are serotonergic.
 These cells may have both neurosecretory and motor functions and may communicate the presence of food to the rest of the animal's body.
-Exogenous application of serotonin stimulates pumping, decreases locomotion and stimulates egg-laying.
+Exogenous application of serotonin stimulates pumping, decreases locomotion and stimulates egg-laying (Horvitz et al., 1982).
 The same responses are seen in the presence of bacteria in the environment.
 NSMs were thought to be potential candidates for mediating the effects of endogenous serotonin.
-However, ablation of NSMss has only subtle effects on pumping, suggesting that they may be redundant for this function (Avery et al., 1993, Avery and Thomas, 1997).
+However, ablation of NSMs has only subtle effects on pumping, suggesting that they may be redundant for this function (Avery et al., 1993, Avery and Thomas, 1997).
 The slowing of locomotion in the presence of bacteria becomes more enhanced in animals that were previously food-deprived, compared to well-fed animals.
 This phenomenon is described as "the enhanced slowing response."
 When NSMs are ablated there is a small but significant decrease in this enhanced slowing of locomotion, which suggests NSMs contribute to this behavior (Sawin et al., 2000).

 8 Pharyngeal-Intestinal Valve (VPI)

-A group of six equivalent cells forms a tightly constructed “valve” that links the posterior bulb of the pharynx to the anterior four cells of the intestine (PhaFIG 11, PhaFIG 12 and PhaMOVIE 4.)
+A group of six equivalent interlocking cells links the posterior bulb of the pharynx to the anterior four cells of the intestine (PhaFIG 12, PhaFIG 13 and PhaMOVIE 4.)
 These six cells comprise a small epithelial channel with a cuticular lining in continuity with the pharyngeal cuticle.
 The channel links the lumen of the pharynx to the large lumen of the anterior intestine.
-Three sets of cells form consecutive rings containing one, three and two cells from anterior to posterior (PhaFIG 12).
+Three sets of cells form consecutive rings containing one, three and two cells from anterior to posterior (PhaFIG 13).
 The inside cuticle is reinforced by a series of closely spaced circumferential ridges, rather like the cuticle of the anterior buccal cavity.
-The valve cells are not syncytial, but are firmly linked to their neighbors and to the pharynx and/or intestine by robust adherens junctions at their apical borders and by gap junctions (valve-to-valve cell and valve to intestine) (PhaFIG 11).
+The valve cells are not syncytial, but are firmly linked to their neighbors and to the pharynx and/or intestine by robust adherens junctions at their apical borders and by gap junctions (valve-to-valve cell and valve to intestine) (PhaFIG 12).

 PhaMOVIE4 3-D reconstruction of how VPI cells stack